Has anyone met Spiritualized?

 Went into the back room and lo'& behold, was Jason!
 Chewing on his fingers, a similar nervous trait I also share.
 He gave me a pretty hard look for a while, I guess many jerk-offs come back stage after gigs and, to him, I could have been one, too.
 But he spoke up first; Where you from?
 I mentioned Toronto, said he loved the Opera House.
 Second question; Got any drugs?

 The saddest moment in my life, I said No. I had a buddy in the pen and everyone was scared off for the time.
 I still feel bad about it, cause when I met Sonic in Ottawa in '97 I took him to my dealer's pad and we had a fuckin great time before, during and after the show ( I swear, the 4 of us put away 2 ounces!
-Plus a nice baggie of shrooms ).
+Plus a nice baggie of shrooms :twisted: ).

 But I chatted with Jason, who was just very cool.
 We chatted for a good 20 minutes.
 I asked him for a pic, he looked at me, then said Sure.
 It was unfortunately taken while I was smirking about the wife's "Say Cheese!" and latter printed in April's NME with a very unflattering comment about him; which I wish to correct here.